 ** This article contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Meaning, at no extra cost to you, I earn a small commission anytime you purchase any of the linked products.
 Thanks for your support of Gathering Waves!

-2. You aren’t surfing in the right conditions.
+2. Is surfing hard?
+Yes, if you aren’t surfing in the right conditions.

 Surfing is an unusual sport in that we surfers are totally dependent on the conditions of the ocean.
 There are a few general things that really affect the quality of your surf session, no matter what level of surfer you are:

 Most surf breaks are heavily affected by the tides.
 If you’re not surfing at the right tide for your break, the waves may not be cooperative.
-Check websites like Surfline or Magic Seaweed to see what tides your break works best on.
+Check websites like Surfline to see what tides your break works best on.

 As a general rule, onshore winds tend to pick up late morning, blow harder through midday, and relent in the late afternoon/evening.
-It’s best to surf when winds are light/nonexistent, or offshore.
+The best time to surf is usually when winds are light/nonexistent, or offshore.

 You need waves to surf!
 As a beginner, you certainly don’t need big waves, but you do need something.
-Again, websites like Surfline or Magic Seaweed will let you know if there will be waves at your local break.
+Again, websites like Surfline will let you know if there will be waves at your local break.

 Ideal Beginner Conditions